Kuramia: Design and construction

-Her triple expansion, direct-acting, surface-condensing steam engines were built by Mort's Dock, Balmain.
+Her triple expansion, direct-acting, surface-condensing steam engines were built by Mort's Dock & Engineering Company, Balmain.
 There were two multi-tubular boilers 7 feet 7 ½ inch in diameter, and 18 feet and 7 ½ inches long and the trial trip indicated 670 hp.
 The electric lighting was provided by Messrs.
 Lawrence and Hansen.

 Service history

 Her official trails were undertaken on 14 July 1914 where she attained a speed of 12 knots.

 Kuramia at 335 tons, and Kulgoa (338 tons), were the largest wooden ferries on Sydney Harbour, and to that point, the largest built for Sydney Ferries Limited.
 With a passenger capacity of 1,357, she was the highest capacity inner-harbour (non-Manly) ferry until the twins, Koompartoo and Kuttabul of 1922 (Kulgoa could carry 1,255).